 - Offering something for something – Here’s a shiny, new pen.
 Now, what’s your password?
 This may seem like it won’t work, but it does.

 - Showcasing a deal that’s too good to be true – Click here for your free trial of Photoshop!
 Works all the time.
 Ever heard of the Trojan horse?

-- Acting like a concerned third party – I’m calling from ABC Internet Company, and we noticed you’re experiencing some technical difficulties.
+- Acting as a concerned third party – I’m calling from ABC Internet Company, and we notice you’re experiencing some technical difficulties.
 Could we have your login credentials to run a few tests?
 Seems legitimate enough.

 - Pretending to be an authority figure and/or causing a scene – Your boss is going to have to answer to me if you don’t let me in his office right now!
 What receptionist would say no to that?
 Not very many.